-When considering web design or development agencies to work with, it’s useful to know that design and development are very different.
-Depending on your aims, you may only need design, or development, or both.
+When considering web design or web development agencies to work with, it’s helpful to know that design and development are very different.
+Depending on your goals, you may only need design, development, or both.

 Designers are also referred to as front-end developers or UX/UI designers, since much of the work is now focused on the user experience and how a website looks and feels.